NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 EIA Project_IDL_H00142885_Ahmed Heiba.docx

-The report in the Supplementary evidence shows that I have improved my experience to analyze and evaluate an EIA in terms of variety of issues and conflicts.
+The report in the Supplementary evidence shows that I have improved my experience in analyzing and evaluating an EIA regarding various issues and conflicts.

-I have reviewed the project’s EIA and although I have no doubt how important the project is, however, I have found downsides in few areas that need to be reconsidered.
-Clearly I have still quite a lot to learn and practice, but this helped me with updating my knowledge and ability.
-The research on this particular objective enabled me to understand the various issues and conflicts that organizations face in terms of achieving high sustainability ratings and how the use of assessment schemes and measurement tools can facilitate the addressing of such concerns.
-During my evaluation of the EIA project- “The Forth Replacement Crossing” I particularly assessed the project's EIA and related aspects by critically evaluating their importance in elevating the sustainability feasibility and ensuring further refinement that would have a positive environmental impact.
+I have reviewed the project’s EIA, and although I have no doubt how important the project is, I have found downsides in a few areas that need reconsidering.
+I still have a lot to learn and practice, but this helped me update my knowledge and ability.
+The research on this particular objective enabled me to understand the various issues and conflicts organizations face in achieving high sustainability ratings and how using assessment schemes and measurement tools can facilitate addressing such concerns.
+During my evaluation of the EIA project- “The Forth Replacement Crossing”, I particularly assessed the project's EIA and related aspects by critically evaluating their importance in elevating the sustainability feasibility and ensuring further refinement that would have a positive environmental impact.
 This is further elaborated in my supplementary evidence.

-I think I still have a lot to do in order to enhance my ability to critique an EIA.
-There are areas which I’m still not very familiar with such as geological and ecological aspects, but I intend to read about these areas in order to refine understanding in these areas.
-The analysis of case studies has accentuated and broadened my understanding of sustainability concerns amongst public and private building construction projects and how it is important to implement assessment tools and conduct environment feasibility schemes to rate the construction initiatives in terms of their influential environmental consequences.
-I believe I can further refine my knowledge through studying of case studies explaining how other organizations are addressing such concerns and what practices can they implement to increase the sustainability ratings further.
+I still have much to do to enhance my ability to critique an EIA.
+There are areas which I’m still not very familiar with, such as geological and ecological aspects.
+Still, I intend to read about these areas to refine my understanding in these areas.
+The analysis of case studies has accentuated and broadened my understanding of sustainability concerns amongst public and private building construction projects and how it is important to implement assessment tools and conduct environment feasibility schemes to rate the construction initiatives regarding their influential environmental consequences.
+I believe I can further refine my knowledge by studying case studies explaining how other organizations are addressing such concerns and what practices they can implement to increase the sustainability ratings further.

-The realization of ensuring sustainability in various construction endeavors and development projects has led to society and the public institutes giving considerable attention to implementing environment friendly practices to play their part in addressing global concerns relative to the environmental impact of human activities.
-From a design perspective it is important that the execution of the built environment project is encompassed with best practices that conform to sustainable development standards and policies.
+The realization of ensuring sustainability in various construction endeavours and development projects has led to society and public institutes giving considerable attention to implementing environment-friendly practices to play their part in addressing global concerns relative to the environmental impact of human activities.
+From a design perspective, the execution of the built environment project must be encompassed with best practices that conform to sustainable development standards and policies.
 The project owner is primarily responsible for ensuring that these standards are maintained and that the design, execution, operations and maintenance of the building project reflect efforts to ensure sustainability.
-The public and private building construction projects need to ensure that the environmental impact relative to waste production and pollutants emission is minimized and the processes related to the operations reflect environment friendly practices (Chauthamat, 2015).
+The public and private building construction projects need to ensure that the environmental impact relative to waste production and pollutants emission is minimized and the processes related to the operations reflect environment-friendly practices (Chauthamat, 2015).

 Assessment of the sustainability feasibility of development projects is significant to ensure conformity to defined sustainable development criteria.
-To further understand the CEEQUAL tool in a more appropriate manner I undertook the case study of the A470 project and analyzed the feasibimity and environmental criteria through the use of this tool including analytic techniques like initial and potential scoring relative to various categories of environmental impact and the project's score comparison with defined criteria.
+To further understand the CEEQUAL tool more appropriately, I undertook the case study of the A470 project.
+I analyzed the feasibility and environmental criteria using this tool, including analytic techniques like initial and potential scoring relative to various environmental impact categories and the project's score comparison with defined criteria.

-CEEQUAL analysis of case study “A470 Lledr Valley Improvement” including in the Supplementary Evidence was thoroughly reviewed.
+CEEQUAL analysis of the case study “A470 Lledr Valley Improvement”, including in the Supplementary Evidence, was thoroughly reviewed.

 (CEEQUAL_PreAssessment_WPA_Int_Scoresheet_Adapted_by_HWU_IDL_H00142885_Ahmed Heiba.xlsx)